Click the photo for a YouTube video.

 Since Hatano is taking the mantatory retirement at the end of school year 2030 (which is March 2031), please be aware that students that Hatano can accept are limited to the following slots:

-• Entering the Master course on October, 2026 (up to one): through the end (M2) of Master course
+October 2026 up tp 1 through the end (M2) of Master course

 If you are interested in joining our group, I recommend you to come and visit our place.
 Either call me at +81-4-7136-6977 or e-mail me at hatano (after which an at-mark followed by iis.u-tokyo.ac.jp).
 See here for more.